yrikw/marketplace_app/README.md

 ### Function / Features
 #### User
-- Sign up to use all functions<br>
+- Sign up and create a profile to use all functions<br>
 Users can see items without sign-up but they need to sign-up to use all functions.
 - Only user who has profile detail can share items<br>
 To share items, user needs to fill profile details.